 7. Understand your engagement model

 The customer success software should be able to cater to support your customer success programs for any of your client segments.
 An efficient client segmentation allows your customer success team to dedicate the proper level of attention and resources, which would typically differ from one segment to the next.
-Companies with mainly high value customers should consider adopting a customer success software that accommodates for account planning, integrates well with your CRM system, and promotes transparency and collaboration among various customer facing team members.
-This type of customer success plan is typically referred to as a high touch engagement model.
-The related customer management software that supports this enagement model is typically used by companies with an average annual recurring revenue of over 100,000 USD.
-Examples of customer success software solutions that supports this high touch engaging model are: Gainsight, Amity, Preact, Bluenose, Totango, ClientSuccess, Natero and ChurnZero.
+Companies with mainly high-value customers should consider adopting a customer success software that accommodates account planning, integrates well with your CRM system, and promotes transparency and collaboration among various customer-facing team members.
+This type of customer success plan is typically referred to as a high-touch engagement model.
+The related customer management software that supports this engagement model is typically used by companies with an average annual recurring revenue of over 100,000 USD.
+Examples of customer success software solutions that support this high-touch engaging model are Gainsight, Amity, Preact, Bluenose, Totango, ClientSuccess, Natero, and ChurnZero.

 PART II: The Secrets to Successfully Implementing a Customer Success System

 1. Appoint an internal power user and system administrator

 Ideally, one of your customer success managers should be comfortable working with the new CSM software and take the role of the power user or even the CSM system administrator.
 I recommend including them in the decision-making process of choosing your next customer success system.
 If you haven’t identified your system administrator or power user yet, invest sufficient time and resources in training them on how to administer the software as soon as possible.
 Otherwise, it won’t matter how much you have invested in purchasing and implementing the system.
 If your new Customer Success software cannot be well maintained on an ongoing basis, it will not deliver the expected results.